ghas-bootcamp/ghas-bootcamp/exercises/lab 3 - code-scanning.md

 - [Customizing CodeQL configuration](#customizing-codeql-configuration)
 - [Adding your own code scanning suite to exclude rules](#adding-your-own-code-scanning-suite-to-exclude-rules)

-### _**Practical Exercise 3**_
+### _**Lab 3**_

 #### Enabling code scanning

-1. Go to the `Code scanning alerts` section in the `Security` tab.

-2. Start the `Set up this workflow` step in the `CodeQL Analysis` card.
+1. On the `Security` tab, in the **Vulnerability alerts** section, click **Code scanning**, and then click the **Configure CodeQL alerts** button.

-3. Review the created Action workflow file `codeql-analysis.yml` and choose `Start commit` to accept the default proposed workflow.
+2. Review the created Action workflow file `codeql-analysis.yml` and choose `Start commit` to accept the default proposed workflow.

-4. Head over to the `Actions` tab to see the created workflow in action.
+3. Head over to the `Actions` tab to see the created workflow in action.
 Click on the workflow to view details and status for each analysis job.

 #### Reviewing any failed analysis job

-CodeQL requires a build of compiled languages, and an analysis job can fail if our *autobuilder* is unable to build a program to extract an analysis database.
+CodeQL requires a build of compiled languages.
+An analysis job can fail if our *autobuilder* is unable to build a program to extract an analysis database.

 1. Inside the workflow you'll see a list of jobs on the left.
 Click on the Java job to view the logging output and review any errors to determine if there's a build failure.

 2. The build failure appears to be caused by a JDK version mismatch.
 Our project targets JDK version 15.
 How can we check the Java version that the GitHub hosted runner is using?
 Does the logging output provide any helpful information?